dave/blast/README.md

 To do
 =====
+- [ ] GCS worker with automatic authentication
 - [ ] Adjust rate automatically in response to latency?
 PID controller?
 - [ ] Only use part of file: part i of j parts